jcjohnson/cnn-vis/README.md

 # Usage
 cnn-vis is a standalone Python script; you can control its behavior by passing various command-line arguments.

+There are quite a few knobs that can be tweaked that affect the final generated image.
+To help get you started, we've provided scripts that use cnn-vis to generate a bunch of example images in the [example gallery](examples.md).
+For completeness we also document all options here.

 ## CNN options
 These options control the CNN that will be used to generate images.